connor-bechthold/leetcode3.0/sliding-window/best-time-to-buy-and-sell-stock(E).md

 # Intuition
-Slide that window
+Sliding window

 # Approach
-Keep track of the lowest buy that we can make.
-By default, we will set this to the first day and start from the second day.
-If the current stock price is less than pr equal to our current buy, update the current buy to be that price since it saves us money wasted.
-Otherwise, the stock price is higher than our lowest buy, which means we can calculate the possible profit.
-We keep track of the max profit in a variable, and return it at the end.
+Left and right pointer which start at the first and second day.
+The left pointer will stay at the lowest stock price we can buy, and the right pointer will be on the price we sell at.
+If the right pointer is less than or equal to the left, we set the left equal to the right since it's a lower buy price.
+Otherwise, we can make a profit, and we update a global variable the price at the right pointer minus the left pointer.

 # Complexity
 - Time complexity: $O(n)$